Walsh-Hadamard Neural Operators for Solving PDEs with Discontinuous Coefficients: Problem Formulation

 \section{Problem Formulation}

-We validate WHNO on three problems featuring discontinuous coefficients or initial conditions.
-First, Darcy flow in porous media (Section~\ref{sec:darcy}) is a steady-state elliptic PDE with binary permeability fields ($\kappa \in \{0, 1\}$), providing preliminary validation of WHNO's ability to handle sharp material interfaces in subsurface flow.
-Second, heat conduction with discontinuous conductivity (Section~\ref{sec:results}) is a quasi-steady parabolic diffusion problem with piecewise constant thermal conductivity, testing representation of multi-valued discontinuous coefficients and sharp temperature gradients at material boundaries.
-Third, the 2D Burgers equation with discontinuous initial conditions (Section~\ref{sec:results}) is a nonlinear advection-diffusion problem with sharp velocity fronts, challenging networks to capture shock formation and evolution from discontinuous initial data.
-These problems span different PDE types (elliptic, parabolic, hyperbolic character) and stress-test spectral representations through sharp interface discontinuities.
+We evaluate WHNO on two PDE problems featuring discontinuous coefficients or initial conditions.
+The first, heat conduction with discontinuous conductivity (Section~\ref{sec:results}), is a quasi-steady parabolic diffusion problem with piecewise constant thermal conductivity, which tests how well a model handles multi-valued discontinuous coefficients and the steep temperature gradients they induce at material boundaries.
+The second, the 2D Burgers equation with discontinuous initial conditions (Section~\ref{sec:results}), is a nonlinear advection-diffusion problem with sharp velocity fronts, which tests shock formation and evolution from discontinuous initial data.
+An earlier validation on Darcy flow with binary permeability (Section~\ref{sec:darcy}) gives a third reference point for the architecture, although that earlier configuration uses a smaller model and is not part of the controlled WHNO\,vs.\,FNO parity comparison.

-Our first application considers steady-state Darcy flow in porous media with binary permeability.
-The governing equation for pressure $p$ in a porous medium with permeability $\kappa(\mathbf{x})$ is:

-We consider binary permeability $\kappa \in \{0, 1\}$ with rectangular obstacles creating sharp interfaces.
-Boundary conditions impose pressure gradient from left to right with no-flow walls on top and bottom.
-The operator learning task $\mathcal{G}: \kappa \mapsto p$ maps permeability fields to steady-state pressure solutions, with detailed results in Section~\ref{sec:darcy}.

-Our second application considers transient heat diffusion in heterogeneous materials with piecewise constant thermal conductivity.
+Our first application considers transient heat diffusion in heterogeneous materials with piecewise constant thermal conductivity.
 The heat equation with spatially-varying conductivity $k(\mathbf{x})$ is:

 where $T(\mathbf{x}, t)$ is temperature.
 We consider a quasi-steady-state formulation where the solution has relaxed to a near-equilibrium configuration.
 The thermal conductivity consists of a background material with rectangular inclusions of different conductivity: